 Is it safe for my pets to interact with other pets?
 Is it safe to let my dog play with other dogs?

 It is important to remember that social distancing is imperative to decrease the spread of COVID-19.
 Per CDC recommendations, pets should follow social distancing guidelines, including prohibiting interaction with other people or animals outside your house; walking dogs on a leash with at least six feet of distance between you and other pets and owners; avoiding public places where people and dogs gather; and keeping cats indoors.

 If a tiger can contract COVID-19 does that mean house cats can?

-There have only been two reports of two separate house cats in New York state confirmed to have COVID-19, so while it is possible for cats to test positive for coronavirus, infections have been reported in very few animals worldwide, The situation is evolving and veterinarians and the experts at the CDC are closely monitoring all new developments.
+There have been a handful of reports of house cats confirmed to have COVID-19, so while it is possible for cats to test positive for coronavirus, infections have been reported in very few animals worldwide, The situation is evolving and veterinarians and the experts at the CDC are closely monitoring all new developments.

 I’ve heard reports that cats can catch COVID-19 but dogs cannot.
 Is that true?
 Why?